 Many strong and enduring friendships will develop as students start their secondary journey at Leeton High School.
 We encourage a supportive and inclusive school environment and strive to maintain a harmonious school culture to support not only learning but the holistic development of the young people in our care.
 We will continue to support all students to reach their aspirations for the future and to lead a fulfilling life as a student in the present.

 We aim to build strong partnerships with our school community and we welcome parental input for improvement.
-We value the profitable partnerships that arise from open communication and respectful relationships and look forward to working with you during your child's learning journey.
+We value the productive partnerships that arise from open communication and respectful relationships and look forward to working with you during your child's learning journey.

-We are confident in delivering on our school mission - educating young people for active and responsible citizenship.
-We also strive to inspire, engage and challenge all students in our care to succeed and thank you for allowing us to support your child to achieve and grow.
+As a Positive Behaviour for Learning school, we promote our values of being respectful, responsible learners to enhance learning and wellbeing here at Leeton High School for both students and staff.
+We strive to inspire, engage and challenge all students in our care to succeed and thank you for allowing us to support your child to achieve and grow.

 For any queries and concerns, help is always close at hand.
 Should parents have any queries or concerns regarding your child's education please contact the school.